Rahul-Raviprasad/Algorithms/Recursion.md

 * Each iteration does not require any extra space.
 * An infinite loop could loop for ever since there is no extra memory being created or required.
 * Iterative solutions to a problem may not always be obvious as a recursive solution.

+### Notes on recursion
+* Recursive algorithms have two types of cases, recursive cases and base cases.
+* Every recursive function case must terminate at base case.
+* Generally iterative solutions are more efficient than recursive solutions[due to the overhead of function calls]
+* A recursive algorithm can be implemented with recursive function call using a stack, but usually it's more trouble than it is worth.
+That means any problem that can be solved recursively can be solved iteratively.
+* For some problems there are no obvious iterative solutions
+* Some problems are best suited for recursive algorithms while other are not.